 We may be nuts for cola here in the western world but back in West Africa they go right to the source: the bitter, naturally-caffeinated Kola Nut.
 Invited to a home in the Ibo tribe’s heartland?
 Expect to be greeted with warm wishes and a serving of Kola nut.
 It’s the real Real Thing.

-You’ll typically pay twice as much for Red Walnuts but those who’ve tried them feel the investment is worthwhile, reporting that Red Walnuts are slightly oilier and impart less of a bitter tannin taste compared to their un-blushed cousins.
+You’ll typically pay twice as much for red walnuts but those who’ve tried them feel the investment is worthwhile, reporting that varieties such as Red Danube are slightly oilier and impart less of a bitter tannin taste compared to their un-blushed cousins.
 Now if only they didn’t look like tiny BRAAAIIIINS!!

 Corn Nuts aren’t nuts; in fact they’re barely corn… at least, not corn as we know it.
-The popular snack food was invented in 1936 but sales really took off in 1964, when the manufacturers switched from sweet corn to Cusco Corn.
-Originating in Peru, Cusco Corn boasts kernels an inch wide, the “Largest Corn in the World”, and once adapted for commercial growing in California it powered Corn Nuts into the crunchy, dare-I-say “nutty” snack we know and love today.
+The popular snack food was invented in 1936 but sales really took off in 1964, when the manufacturers switched from sweet corn to Nina Muru corn.
+Originating in Peru, “the white corn of the Incas” has kernels an inch wide, and once adapted for commercial growing in California it powered Corn Nuts into the crunchy, dare-I-say “nutty” snack we know and love today.

 You can order traditionally prepared, Peruvian-style Corn Nuts at a gourmet restaurant if you like, though sufferers of late night snack attacks are better served by keeping a bag or two of the trademarked variety on hand… assuming that keeping the tempting munchables unopened in the bag for any period time is even possible.